lorrainescanlon/wild_atlantic_wares/README.md

 ## Site Goals
-- To provide a platfrom where market goers can get useful information about their local markets.
+- To provide a website where users can browse for and buy Irish handmade craft.
-- To engage with users and enable them to review and rate their market experience.
+- To engage with users and enable them to review and rate products and experiences.
-- To encourage would be visitors to visit the market by sharing reviews and ratings.
+- To encourage would be visitors to buy products by sharing reviews and ratings.
-- Negative reviews might prompt market organisers and vendors to improve their service.
+- Use review feedback to improve the products and user experience.
-- To provide a means for feedback for site users to encourage the sharing of information.
+- To provide a means site users can find more content via links, social media and a newsletter subscription.

 ## UI/UX
-This website is aimed at people who have an interest in farmers markets.
-Its objective is to encourage users to visit their local markets and help them to grow.
+This website is aimed at people who wish to buy ceramic wear.

 - **Strategy**:
-The goal is to create a platform where markets goers can get information about local markets and share reviews with others.
+The goal is to sell pottery products and promote Irish craft.

 - **Scope**:
 To include features that enhance the user experience and provide value to the user.
-Features like maps and market ratings help to achieve this.

 - **Structure**:
-The user is presented with a landing page which lists the markets in paginated form.
-From here the user can browse to more detailed market information or follow the navigation links for different functions of the page.
+The user is presented with a landing page which ...
+From here the user can browse to more detailed product information or follow the navigation links for different sections of the page.

   **_Website Sections:_**
-  - **_Home / Landing Page:_** A list of markets in paginated form.
+  - **_Home / Landing Page:_** A.
   - **_Header:_** A header containg navigation links to other pages of the website.
-  - **_Market Detail:_** A page containing detailed market information and reviews.
+  - **_Product Detail:_** A page containing detailed market information and reviews.
   - **_Register:_** A page to register for a user account.
   - **_Login:_** A page where users to log in.
   - **_Logout:_** A page where users log out.
   - **_Contact:_** A page with a contact form.
-  - **_News:_** A page with news articles.
+  - **_About:_** A page detailing the crafters story.
-  - **_Footer:_** A footer containing social media links.
+  - **_Footer:_** A footer containing social media links and newsletter subscription.

 - **Skeleton**:
 The website is desinged with a simple hierarchical structure which the user can navigate through with ease.